Ismaestro/angular-example-app/README.md

 [![GitHub stars](https://img.shields.io/github/stars/ismaestro/angular8-example-app.svg?style=social&label=Star)](https://github.com/ismaestro/angular8-example-app)
 [![GitHub forks](https://img.shields.io/github/forks/ismaestro/angular8-example-app.svg?style=social&label=Fork)](https://github.com/ismaestro/angular8-example-app/fork)

-## Backend
+## Server

-This project is using a real app deployed in Render.com, which you can see [here](https://github.com/Ismaestro/nestjs-example-app).
+This project is using a real app deployed in render.com, which you can see [here](https://github.com/Ismaestro/nestjs-example-app).
 The server is using NestJS, Prisma, Postgres and GraphQL.
-Please check it out and feel free also to contribute or give me your thoughts.
+Please check it out and also feel free to contribute or give me your thoughts.

 ## What's included